The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Units of analysis

 The unit of analysis refers to the case, or the main entity or entities that are being analyzed in the study.
 In case study research, the unit of analysis can be an individual, a group, an organization, a decision, an event, or even a time period.
-It's crucial to clearly define the unit of analysis, as it shapes the qualitative data analysis process by allowing the researcher to analyze a particular case and synthesize analysis across multiple case studies to draw conclusions.
+Make sure to clearly define the unit of analysis, as it shapes the qualitative data analysis process by allowing the researcher to analyze a particular case and synthesize analysis across multiple case studies to draw conclusions.

 Argumentation